AI Assistance Reduces Persistence and Hurts Independent Performance: Experiment 2: Replicating the results and ruling out confounds

 \subsection{Results}

-For the results that follow, we first removed participants who did not pass a simple attention check.
+For the results that follow, we first removed participants who did not pass a simple attention check (a 10-point likert-style survey question that asked the participant to select option 10).
 We then removed participants who did not solve at least 1 out of 3 one-step fraction problems in the pretest.
 This led to the exclusion of 82 participants, leaving a final sample of 585 participants ($N = 308$ in the AI condition and $N = 277$ in the control condition).
-We observed similar exclusion rates for the AI-assisted ($11.7\%$) and control participants ($12.9\%$), suggesting that the skill-level confound from Experiment 1 had been resolved.
+We observed similar exclusion rates for the AI-assisted ($11.7\%$) and control participants ($12.9\%$), suggesting that the skill-level confound from Experiment 1 had been resolved (see also Figure~\ref{fig:attrition_analysis} in Appendix~\ref{App:attrition} for attrition analysis).

 Replicating Experiment 1, AI assistance improved performance during the learning phase, but solve rates dropped and skip rates increased once the AI was removed (Figure~\ref{fig:exp2}a).
 Figure~\ref{fig:exp2}b further shows the mean solve rate and skip rate over the final 3 test problems for participants across both conditions.
 Participants in the AI condition had a lower solve rate (mean $0.71$, s.d. $0.36$) than participants in the control condition (mean $0.77$, s.d. $0.32$; $t(583) = -2.33$, $P = 0.020$; Cohen's $d = -0.19$, 95\% CI $[-0.36,-0.03]$).
 Participants in the AI condition also exhibited a higher skip rate (mean $0.10$, s.d. $0.26$) than participants in the control condition (mean $0.07$, s.d. $0.23$; $t(583) = 1.18$, $P = 0.239$; Cohen's $d = 0.10$, 95\% CI $[-0.07,0.26]$), but the result was not significant.
 Although the skip rate difference did not reach significance in the aggregate analysis, this is possibly due to heterogeneity in how participants used the AI.
 We examine these patterns in the next section.